IGAWorksDev/dfinery-android-sdk/README.md

 ### 📁 Components
 - `docs` : a folder containing documents needed to use the SDK
-- `samples` :  a folder containing sample app
+- `sample` :  a folder containing sample app

 ### ✨ Features